flipcamp/flipcamp.github.io/TvsMus.md

 > #TvsMus #Mission0 Part 2: Hatch that egg.
 No one trusts a faceless teammate.
 But are you really who you say you are???

+## Mission 1

+Look around.
+Who else shares your favorite musician?
+They are now your teammates.
+Bond.
+Shake hands.
+Tweet some stuff.
+But some among you may not share that special bond.
+That group over there has cookies.
+Switch teams if you want cookies.
+If your team needs more people, #recruit a specific user from another team.
+Is someone trying to steal your new best friend? #Protect them.
+Do you feel the pull of the 19th century? #Resist it to remain on your current team.
+Or betray them all. *evil cackle*

+But there's a catch...
+During this mission, each person can only #recruit twice, #resist once, and #protect once.
+Use those actions wisely.

+Teams: Schenker, Bowie

 # Team rosters